Cicho\'n's maximum with evasion number: Separation

 \subsection{Separation of the right side}

-Thanks to Theorem \ref{thm_p6_GCH}, we are now in the situation where the \textit{submodel method} can be applied, which was introduced in \cite{GKMS} and enables to separate the right side of the diagram.
+Thanks to Theorem \ref{thm_p6_GCH}, we are now in the situation where we can apply the \textit{submodel method}, which was introduced in \cite{GKMS} and enables us to separate the right side of the diagram.